 This part of the leaf is more rigid than the rest of the leaf, so cutting it off makes the leaves easily to roll.
 These bottom ends can be finely minced and added to the filling if desired.

 3. Bring approximately 3/4 cup water to boil in pot.
-Add whole collard leaves, reduce heat to medium-low and steam for 6 to 8 minutes or until tender.
+Add whole collard leaves, reduce heat to medium-low and steam for about 8 minutes or until tender.
 If your collards are not young and tender, you may want to steam them longer.
 If they aren't steamed long enough, the collard rolls will be tough.